 The TPS is generally a set and forget item, but it's worth checking just in case.
 Using TuneLoader makes it a very simple task.
 The tools required for this job are a T25 TORX socket/key/screwdriver, a TTP OBD2 cable and a laptop with your TTP tune installed.

-Warm the engine to the normal operating temperature (a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.
+Warm the engine to the normal operating temperature (usually a 20-30 minute ride) and ensure the engine is at your prefered idle speed, then switch off the engine.

 Connect your laptop to the ECM via your OBD2 cable, turn on the ignition and let TuneLoader make a connection to your bike.

 If you determine that the TPS requires adjustment, loosen the retaining T25 TORX screw a little so you can gently turn the TPS.
-Make your adjustment and then tighten the retaining screw to 3.5Nm and recheck the voltage reading.
-Repeat the adjustment if the voltage is still outside of the specified range.
+Make your adjustment and then tighten the retaining screw to 3.5Nm.
+Now check the TPS voltage again, if tightening the screw changed it slightly, re-adjust until it’s correct.
+If your idle revs move up or down once the TPS has been adjusted, re-adjust your idle and then check the TPS voltage again to ensure it is 0.6v at idle.

 Checking and adjusting the balance of your throttle bodies is simple to carry out and very worthwhile.
 If your throttle bodies are unbalanced by any degree you will probably feel the difference in the running of your engine.
 It's good practice to checked throttle body balance twice a year to keep your bike in good tune.
 The benefits of balanced throttle bodies will be a smoother running engine and the knowledge that both cylinders are working in sync with each other.

-Warm the engine to the normal operating temperature (a 20-30 minute ride) and ensure the engine is running at your prefered idle speed, then switch off the engine.
+Warm the engine to the normal operating temperature (usually a 20-30 minute ride) and ensure the engine is running at your prefered idle speed, then switch off the engine.

 Connect your laptop to the ECM via your OBD2 cable, turn on the ignition and let TuneLoader make a connection.